Rakovka

 Rakovka (Раковка) is a rural locality (a settlement) in Novokharkovskoye Rural Settlement, Olkhovatsky District, Voronezh Oblast, Russia.
 The population was 79 as of 2010.

 Geography

 Rakovka is located 17 km north of Olkhovatka (the district's administrative centre) by road.
 Novokulishovka is the nearest rural locality.

+25 June 1991 Plane Crash

+Rakovka was the place of the 25 June 1991 plane crash, where the control was lost and the aircraft crashed.